Blokz101/Obsidian-Vault/Passion Projects/Motor characterization project.md

 **June 10th 2022 - 02:03:21 pm**
 Found a large wire that is used for electrical outlets through out the house, it will take a little work to make it compatible with the system I currently have though.

+**June 10th 2022 - 02:46:51 pm**
+Just finished setting up the experiment and got my first shot.
+Going to send it to my computer and analyze it now.